Skip to content

 The Ideal Candidate

-• Visible jowls and loss of definition along the jawline
+• Jowls or loss of definition along the jawline

-• Significant skin laxity in the midface and lower face
+• Loose skin in the lower face or neck

 Procedure Quick Facts